How to List Publications on a Resume (Examples & Tips)

 Decide Where to Put Publications on Your Resume

-• Education: If you only have one or two publications, include them in your education section.
+• Include publications in your education section: If you only have one or two publications or have limited space, include them in your education section.
+This ties your work directly to your academic background without overcrowding your resume.

 STEP 2